 For views over the city make your way up the hill to McCaig’s Tower.
 A short, but steep distance away and you’ll see Oban from atop with sweeping views over the town and ocean.
 Before ending your day don’t forget to have an authentic fish and chippies experience.
 There are tons of places around, but I quite enjoyed Norie’s Fish and Chips.

 The Hebrides are made up of the Inner and Outer island chains.
 The Inner Hebrides lie southeast of the Outer Hebrides and are made up of 35 inhabited islands and 44 uninhabited islands.
 Getting to the Inner Hebrides from Oban is a quick and easy day trip.
 Make sure you figure out plans ahead of time however, the buses and ferry’s seem to line up differently each day of the week.

 Isle of Staffa – Staffa is a small, uninhabited island in the Inner Hebrides, lying west of Isle of Mull.
-You can take the ferry to Isle of Mull or Isle of Iona in order to catch a boat to Staffa.
+You can take the ferry to the Isle of Mull or Isle of Iona in order to catch a boat to Staffa.
 A big draw to this tiny island is going inside Fingal’s Cave, a National Nature Reserve.

 Oban was the perfect first stop on my Scottish road trip.
 It was small and easy to get acclimated to as a solo traveler.
-Oban is full of friendly locals, the best fish and chips, and lots of whiskey.
+Oban is full of friendly locals, the best fish and chips, and lots of whiskeys.
 It’s situated in a place that allows you to easily visit the islands off the west coast.
 If you find yourself in Scotland with some time to explore, make Oban a priority stop.

 For more on my time in Oban make sure to check out my Instagram posts/highlight reel for a visual look at this Scottish town!